-Senior political science and history major Niamh McIntosh-Yee explains how she incidentally became a history major.
-Recipient of the Wolfberg Scholarship through the political science department, McIntosh-Yee discusses the invigorating feeling of being recognized after putting in so much hard work.
-She looks forward to graduating and gaining some real-world experience in political science or possibly pursuing the public policy graduate program.
+Senior Niamh McIntosh-Yee is a double major in political science and history.
+A recipient of the Wolfberg Scholarship through the political science department, McIntosh-Yee discusses the invigorating feeling of being recognized after putting in so much hard work.
+She looks forward to gaining real-world experience in political science or possibly pursuing the public policy graduate program after graduation.

 Dana Queen’s variety of earned scholarships have allowed her to develop her deep interest in history.
 Additionally, Queen’s learning abroad experience in York, England taught her to embrace the unknown.
 Now in her last semester, she looks forward to finishing her degrees in history and anthropology.